 - MC bearer context setup;

-- the UE late joining the MC session after MC bearer setup.
+- the UE late joining the MC session after MC bearer setup, e.g. a UE handover to a new gNB that the MC bearer have been established in the gNB.

 During MC Bearer Context Setup procedure, if the shared NG-U tunnel has been established, the gNB-CU-UP can derives the initial HFN and reference SN according to the MBS QFI SN in the GTP-U extension header and sends the initial HFN and reference SN in the MC BEARER CONTEXT SETUP RESPONSE message.
 If the shared NG-U tunnel has not been established, the gNB-CU-UP can send the initial HFN and reference SN in the MC BEARER CONTEXT MODIFICATION RESPONSE message after the NGAP Distribution Setup procedure.